jcambria/PersonalProjects/VirtualPetAPI/README.md

 How to use:
-first, create a sql server in git bash to store pet data (would work if an online server is made, but that costs $$$)
+First, create a sql server in git bash to store pet data. (would work if an online server is made, but that costs money...)

+To make the server:
-the prompt to make the server is: mysql -u root -e "CREATE DATABASE javathehuttapi"
+mysql -u root -e "CREATE DATABASE javathehuttapi"

-in the app properties:
+In app properties:
 spring.jpa.hibernate.ddl-auto=update - this will keep the pets there when the server is shut down. spring.jpa.hibernate.ddl-auto=create-drop - this will get rid of the pets each time the server is reset.